-Chiang Mai’s smoky season is apparent by its typical robin egg blue skies replaced by a dingy yellow haze, lack of visibility, and a lingering campfire smell in the air.
-Even nearby hills and buildings can be difficult to see and often disappear entirely on bad days.
+Chiang Mai’s smoky season becomes apparent when its typical robin egg blue skies are replaced by a dingy yellow haze, lack of visibility, and a lingering campfire smell in the air.
+Nearby hills and buildings are difficult to see and often disappear entirely on bad days.
 On the worst days the local mountain, Doi Suthep, cannot be seen.
 Even the sun is muted to a glowing orange ball in the sky.

 The smell of smoke lingers in the air.
 We smell it in the morning when we first step outside or open our windows.
 When we go out for the evening or line-dry our laundry, our clothes and hair smell like we’ve been around a bonfire.

-We also noticed that many surfaces develop a thin gritty film on them.
-Often we can see the dust clouds hanging in the air, which were created by passing cars and nearby construction.
+We also notice that many surfaces develop a thin gritty film on them.
+Often we can see the dust clouds hanging in the air, which are created by passing cars and nearby construction.

 Health Effects of Chiang Mai’s Smoky Season

 The dust, dirt, and smoke particles contribute to a poor air quality index (AQI).
-Particles that are smaller than 10 microns in diameter (PM10 or less) are considered to have adverse health effects, particularly PM2.5.
+Particles that are smaller than 10 microns in diameter (PM10 or less) have adverse health effects.
+PM2.5 particles are considered really harmful.
 Carbon monoxide, nitrogen dioxide, and sulfur dioxide also contribute to AQI levels.
-Levels constantly swing between 101 (Unhealthy for Sensitive Groups) and 200 (Unhealthy).
+Chiang Mai’s levels swing back and forth between 101-150 (Orange, Unhealthy for Sensitive Groups) and 151-199 (Red, Unhealthy) and 200-300 (Purple, Very Unhealthy).

 In general, the higher the AQI, the hazier it is and the greater toll it can take on your lungs.
 Some people may also experience sinus trouble.
 For others, the smog can cause bronchial inflammation, labored breathing, or an asthma attack.